SubhashBose/NI-stres-util/README.md

-# NI system strees utility
+# NI system stress utility

 Cross-platform system stress utility to generate controlled system load for CPU, Memory and Network bandwidth.
-The systhentic load can be controlled by time intervals, load percents and amounts of resources to use.
+The synthentic load can be controlled by time intervals, load percents and amounts of resources to use.

 Available for Windows, Linux and MacOS for both x86-64, ARM64 architectures.
 Many other Golang supported platforms might be supported, but need to tested for any incompatible feature.
 The system's max.
 CPU load limit `-cpu-m` option is not supported in MacOS/ARM64 platform.